-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 400–500 words, demonstrate course-related knowledge, and include the textbooks, at least 1 outside resource, and 1 Scripture reference in current APA format.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Each thread must be at least 400 words, demonstrate course-related knowledge, and include the textbooks, at least 1 outside resource, and 1 Scripture reference.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200 words.
-(MLOs: A, B, D, E)
+(CLOs: A, B, D, E)

-Students will develop a Communication and Publicity Plan regarding an athlete, organization, or event using current APA format.
-The Plan will apply the concepts learned in this course as well as other courses with in the Communication and Public Relations Cognate.
-Additional information about the Plan is posted on Blackboard.
+Students will develop a Communication and Publicity Plan regarding an athlete, organization, or event.
+The Plan will apply the concepts learned in this course as well as other courses within the Communication and Public Relations Cognate.
+Additional information about the Plan is posted on Canvas.
 The plan must be submitted as a PowerPoint presentation.
-(MLOs: A, B, C, E)
+(CLOs: A, B, C, E)

-Each test will cover the Reading & Study material for the assigned modules/weeks.
-Each test will contain multiple-choice, true/false, and essay questions, and have a 1 hour time limit.
-(MLOs: A, B, C, D, E)
+Each quiz will cover the Learn material for the assigned Modules: Weeks.
+Each quiz will contain multiple-choice, true/false, and essay questions, and have a 1 hour time limit.
+(CLOs: A, B, C, D, E)